groupbwt/php-cv-parser-example/README.md

-In this repository you can find an example Laravel code for scraping entities from a resume using third-party services.
+In this repository you can find an example PHP code for scraping entities from a resume using third-party services.

 In this example, the Sovren service is used for scraping entities.